watir/watir-classic/readme.txt

    Run the unittests in a cmd shell.
 Go to the dir where you installed it and then type 'ruby unittests/core_tests.rb'.
    See the user guide if you are having problems with security blocking.

-Changes Since Last Release
+Changes from 1.3

+   Added P tag support
+   Bug fix for images and links in frames using each Bug fixes for image#save

+Changes from 1.2
-   These are the significant changes since the last release:
+   These are the significant changes since 1.2

    added new row_values and column_value methods to tables added ability to save an image - ie.image(:index,1).save('c:\temp\mypic.gif')